 If you mean stuff you have flown in with that you don’t need for the motorcycling part of your holiday, then it can be left at our start hotel and collected at the end of the tour.

-However if you mean the luggage that you can’t fit on the bike that you want to bring with you every day, then we can only say you have brought too much!
+However if you mean the luggage that you can’t fit on the bike that you want to bring with you every day, then we can only say you may have brought too much stuff!
 Travel light and pack light and every hotel arrival and departure will be easier and smoother.
-On a one night stop solo riders should aim to take in one pannier inner bag only.
-If you are riding with a passenger then the other inner bag is for them.
-The top box is for water proofs, spare gear and to put your helmet in when you are off the bike during the day.
-If you want tips on packing please drop us a line and we will happily advise you.
+On some Classic and Explorer Tours and on all Adventure Tours there is a support truck which can carry one bag per bike on tour if required.
+See each tour for details of whats included.

 We are not going to be spending hours cruising on the motorway at high speeds.
 The range of bikes we offer have great protection and are ideally suited for our tours.
 A full fairing is not essential for European touring and the wind protection from even the small screen on an F 700 GS is fine for the riding you will be doing.

 Hairpin – Switchback

 Filtering – Lane Splitting (Legal just about everywhere in Europe)

 Pavement – Sidewalk!
 We never ride on the pavement!